NBA DPOY 2025-26 Betting Preview: Odds, Favorites, Predictions

 He was an integral part of the Thunder’s NBA title run last season and still has a key role this season.
 While he might not do enough to attack the NBA Most Improved Player odds, he’s certainly in for the DPOY award.

 Holmgren has the talent to shine on both sides of the court, but his effort has been particularly impressive defensively.
+In addition to matching on with defenders, he has been excellent in transition on defense this season.
+Holmgren’s athleticism and length allows him to track down offenses who want to run and gun.

 The 23-year-old Gonzaga alum’s impact goes beyond what shows up on the stat sheet.
 He is a terrific off-the-ball defender and doesn’t allow players to get comfortable offensively due to his length.
 Holmgren is also athletic enough to defend beyond the perimeter.
 He also has the numbers to back up his hustle.

 In 2024-25, Holmgren recorded an average of 2.3 blocks and 0.7 steals per game.
 He was also effective on the boards with 6.5 defensive rebounds per contest last season.
-Holmgren is off to a strong start in 2025-26, with an average of 8.1 boards per game, 1.5 blocks, and 0.7 steals.
+Holmgren is off to a strong start in 2025-26, with an average of 8.2 boards per game, 1.8 blocks, and 0.6 steals.

 As I mentioned to start the season, Holmgren was the obvious choice to win DPOY if Wembanyama suffered a long-term injury.
-The preseason favorite has been on the sidelines for roughly a month, so is that enough time and will the “Alien” remain healthy now?
-That’s the questions we must answer.

 Best 2025-26 NBA DPOY Sleeper Bets